The brainchild of The Duchess of Northumberland, The Alnwick Garden is a multi-award winning visitor attraction based in Alnwick, Northumberland.

 At other times of the year, The Garden is a peacful and tranquil haven to spend hour after hour wandering amongst the Roses, the Ornamental Garden and the Cherry Blossom or just kicking back to take it all in on one of our 50 swinging benches.

-If you are looking for a unique dining experience, why not dine in our magnificant Treehouse Restaurant?
-Or for a lighter bite then you can visit the Potting Shed, The Bakery by John Searcy or The Pavilion Cafe with catering provided by the World renowned Searcy’s of London.
+If you are looking for a unique dining experience, why not dine in our magnificent Treehouse Restaurant?
+Or for a lighter bite then you can visit the Potting Shed, The Bakery or The Pavilion Cafe.

 Any surplus from running the Garden is re-invested into improving and developing The Alnwick Garden for the future through one of our charity programmes, helping people in and around Northumberland from a variety of social backgrounds.
 Find out more by clicking here